ronan-cunningham/cloudformation-and-automation/operations/set_cw_log_groups_retention/README.md

-# Set the retention period across Cloudwatch log groups with BOT0 3 as a cost saving exercise
+# Set the retention period across Cloudwatch log groups with Boto 3 as a cost saving exercise

 If you have multiple log groups across multiple accounts and regions, automation can help to maintain a common configuration for  your log groups.